cpkilcoyne/lesson4/README.md

-# lesson4
-this is a repository for my devpsu lesson 4 hw
 Pig Latin
 Ancay youyay eakspay igpay atinlay?
 (Can you speak pig latin?)
 If you can’t, here are the rules:
 If a word begins with a consonant, take all of the letters before the first vowel and move them to the end of the word, then add ay to the end of the word.
 Examples: pig → igpay, there → erethay.